Understanding your net metering electricity bill

 - Payment received is the last payment amount we received from you.

 - Balance from last bill shows the amount owing, if any, from your previous bill and any payments or adjustments since we issued your last bill.

 This charge pays for your meter, equipment maintenance and billing.
 It’s a fixed charge, meaning it’s the same on every bill and not based on how much electricity you use.

 9c.
 Cost for energy usage

-- Cost for first block of energy usage (on a bimonthly bill) is the actual amount of electricity you use in a given period and reflects the first 1,600 kWh charged at a lower rate.
+Cost of energy usage is the actual amount of electricity you use in a given period.

 9d.
 Other charges & taxes